Chris3606/SadConsole_RogueLike_Info/03_integration_library_overview.md

 # Design Goals
 The integration library, in general, is designed with the following set of goals in mind:
-1. Provide a safe, easy interface for a user to use.
+1. Provide a performant, safe, and easy interface for a user to use.
 2. Focus code primarily on two areas:
     - Integrating areas where GoRogue and SadConsole provide structures for the same concepts (for example, the component systems, highlighted in below sections).
     - Writing helpful features that can only be written with GoRogue-SadConsole integration as a given (for example, FOV visibility handling).